fabricalab/streaming-flink-file-source/README.md

 ## TODO
 - Define prerequisites
-- explain how work with this source
+- Explain how work with this source
 ## Disclaimer
 Apache Flink, Flink®, Apache®, the squirrel logo, and the Apache feather logo are either registered trademarks or trademarks of [The Apache Software Foundation](http://apache.org).